Rit998/Bank-Marketing-Analysis/README.md

 # ML-Projects
-Just some ML projects on banking data analysis comparing different ml models and applying pipelines to better the function the models.
+Just some ML project on banking data analysis comparing different Machine Learning models and applying pipelines to better the function the models